John Morris (pirate): Biography

-Morris would later serve under Morgan in his later raids against Portobelo, Maracaibo and Panama in January 1671, with himself and Lawrence Prince leading the assault.
+Morris would later serve under Morgan in his later raids against Puerto del Príncipe, Portobelo and Maracaibo.
+He took part in the raid on Panama in January 1671, with himself and Lawrence Prince leading the assault.
 Upon their return to Port Royal following the Panama raid, newly appointed governor Sir Thomas Lynch arrested Morgan whose attack, although commissioned by former governor Thomas Modyford, had taken place following the recently signed peace treaty between England and Spain.
 Apparently not subject to arrest, Morris was given command of the frigate Lilly and commissioned as a pirate hunter with explicit instructions to arrest privateers who continued acts of piracy against Spain.

 In January 1672, he left Port Royal with HMS Assistance under Major William Beeston and sailed towards Havana in search of privateers.
 During the voyage, as described in Beeston's logbook, Morris was a skilled pilot who greatly assisted Beeston and other British Captain's unfamiliar with Caribbean waters.
 During the six-week voyage, the expedition successfully captured Marteen's former sloop Charity, now under Captain Francis Witherborn, and the Mary under Captain Du Mangles bringing back a total of forty three prisoners.

 By that September Lynch had again dispatched Morris to hunt rogue privateers who were harassing the Spanish.
 In particular he was to hunt down Jelles de Lecat (known as "Captain Yellows"); Morris just missed bringing in Lecat in 1670 when he encountered Pardal.
 Instead Morris joined the bay-men in hauling logwood, which proved safer and more profitable than privateering: "Capt.
 Wells, in the Civilian of Jamaica from Triste in the Bay of Campeachy, bound with logwood for New England, reports ... that Capt.
 Morrice in the Lilly, a late pirate pardoned by Sir Thos.
 Lynch and pretended to be sent against Yellows, a late privateer revolted to the Spaniards, yet never attempted to pursue him though at Villa de Mors 70 leagues from him, but has laden his frigate with logwood."